‘A hiding to nothing’: The story of Rhys Weston’s one PL game for Arsenal

-Rhys Weston only ever made one Premier League appearance for Arsenal – and he spent it marking Alan Shearer.
+As if making your one and only Premier League appearance for Arsenal isn’t daunting enough, Rhys Weston spent it marking Newcastle United icon Alan Shearer.

 London-born Weston came up through the ranks at Highbury, having joined the club aged just 11, working his way up to play on three occasions for the first team under Arsene Wenger.